 The centre aims to be an established leader in addressing the extraordinary legal and regulatory problems caused by the rapid development in technology, science and crimes in today’s world.

-Centre for Law and Emerging Technologies (CLETs) will focus on ways in which law is responding to the challenges and opportunities afforded by emerging technologies.
-In addition, it will also study the new era of Legal Technology in which many experts believe that AI systems will replace most of the professions as we know it.
-Centre for Law and Emerging Technologies focuses on:
+The Centre for Law and Emerging Technologies (CLETs) will focus on ways in which law is responding to the challenges and opportunities afforded by emerging technologies.
+In addition, it will also study the new era of Legal Technology in which many experts believe that AI systems will replace most of the professions as we know them.
+The Centre for Law and Emerging Technologies focuses on: